Oops and Daisies

 March 25, 2016 by lizsfhall@gmail.com

-But I’ve also noticed a resilience and determination in her that, every time I see it, astounds me.
+But I’ve also noticed a resilience and determination in her that astounds me.

-Learning to walkI first noticed it when she first started to walk last Summer.
-She’s always been rather tentative — especially in comparison to her boisterous cousin — and those first few steps were always a bit shaky.
-But she, of course, kept at it, and now she’s running through the house full charge during most of her waking hours.
+Learning to walkI first noticed it when she started walking last summer.
+She’s always been rather tentative — especially in comparison to her boisterous cousin — and those first few steps were always a bit shaky, but she, of course, kept at it.
+Now she’s running through the house full charge during most of her waking hours.

 (Affiliate links included).

-I see the same determination in her now when she’s trying new things, like putting together her Melissa and Doug puzzles, or discovering how to fit a lid on to an empty jam jar, or even climbing up onto the couch.
+I see the same determination in her now when she’s trying new things, like putting together her Melissa and Doug puzzles or discovering how to fit a lid on to an empty jam jar, or even climbing up onto the couch.
 For that last one, I long ago lost count of how many tries it took her before she finally got up there.
-And now she gets up there like it’s the easiest thing in the world.
+Now she gets up there like it’s the easiest thing in the world.

 Connect Four